apache/paimon/docs/content/docs/engines/spark3.md

 {{< stable >}}

+Table Store currently supports Spark 3.3, 3.2 and 3.1.
+We recommend the latest Spark version for a better experience.

 Download [flink-table-store-spark-{{< version >}}.jar](https://www.apache.org/dyn/closer.lua/flink/flink-table-store-{{< version >}}/flink-table-store-spark-{{< version >}}.jar).

 You can also manually build bundled jar from the source code.